 - 1. Dr. Horace Evan's Office

 - 2. ca. 1911

 - 3. Single retail; Folk Victorian

-- 4. Dr. Evans moved into this office in 1922 after he relocated to Perry from Bonaire.
+- 4. Er.
+Evans moved into this office in 1922 after he relocated to Perry from Bonaire.
 A graduate of the Atlanta School of Medicine he served as the Medical Examiner for the Houston Draft Board and was the medical advisor for the Penn Dixie Cement Company.
 On December 15, 1940, at the age of 56 Evans was tragically killed in an accident while returning from a house call.
 Dr Evan's children, Horace and Mildred later operated a dress shop here.
 It has been used for various offices since 1964.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Significant alterations/non-contributing elements: Stucco over brick, door and window trim.